jdgreene2008/Excel-Spreadsheet-Utils/README.md

 # Excel-Spreadsheet-Utils
 Utility class for creating spreadsheets from data stored in xml files under the res/xml Android project resources folder.
+The spreadsheets are stored in external storage under the folder ResourceSpreadsheets.

 Primary use is for creating a spreadsheet with to consolidate similarly named fields listed in different Android resource files into one Excel spreadsheet.
 The source files should be placed in the project res/xml folder.
 Corresponding data from each file will be packaged into a spreadsheet under column names specified by the user.